Art and Design Workshops for 16 to 18 Year Olds

 Material supplied by the course

-We will provide a range of paper and cardboard for you to work with, as well as charcoal, acrylic paint, metal wire, basic brushes, plaster, clay, PVA glue, glue guns, cutting knives and scalpels and a selection of hand tools.
+We will provide a range of paper in different colours and card for you to work with, as well as charcoal, acrylic paint, markers, metal wire, basic brushes, clay, PVA glue, glue guns, cutting knives and scalpels.